leonardopangaio/git4nondev/README.md

 ## 3. Creating or Cloning a Repository

 First of all, you, dear non-dev reader, need to know that a repository is where the document versions will be stored.
+It can be local repository or remote repository.

 **Creating a Repository**